bsherin/tactic/docs/Tile-Commands.rst

     .. py:method:: apply_to_rows(func, document_name=None, cellchange=False)

-        Applies the specified func to each row. func should expect a dict corresponding to the row as an input and it should return a dict corresponding to the modified row as output.
-If document_name is missing or None then this will apply to all documents in the collection.
+        Applies the specified func to each row.

+        :param func func: This should expect a dict corresponding to the row as an input and it should return a dict corresponding to the modified row as output.
+        :param str document_name: If this is missing or ``None`` then this will apply to all documents in the collection.

         (Table documents only.)